 The Home Energy Rating System (HERS) Index is the industry standard by which a home’s energy efficiency is measured.
 It’s also the nationally recognized system for inspecting and calculating a home’s energy performance.

-A certified RESNET Home Energy Rater assesses the energy efficiency of a home, assigning it a relative performance score (the HERS Index Score).
+A certified RESNET Home Energy Rater assesses the energy efficiency of a home, assigning it a relative performance score (the HERS® Index Score).
 The lower the number, the more energy efficient the home.
-The U.S. Department of Energy has determined that a typical resale home scores 130 on the HERS Index while a home built to the 2006 International Energy Conservation Code is awarded a rating of 100.
+The U.S. Department of Energy has determined that a typical resale home scores 130 on the HERS® Index while a home built to 2006 energy efficiency standards scores 100.

 - All exterior walls (both above and below grade)